karthikraja95/fika/README.md

 ## How to use Fika

-Take a look at this [fika.ipynb](https://github.com/karthikraja95/fika/blob/master/examples/fika.ipynb) notebook
+Take a look at this [fika.ipynb](https://github.com/karthikraja95/fika/blob/master/examples/fika.ipynb) notebook.

+## For Developers

+To install packages `pip3 install -r requirements-dev.txt`